Romarionijim/AutomationProject/README.md

-"# This is an advanced Automation Project where I build infrastructure for the automation practice website using advanced tools using Java Selenium"
+"# This is an advanced Automation Project where I build infrastructure for the automation practice website in Java Selenium"